openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 ##	**Configuring µManager for µOpenSPIM**

 This site provides guidance on how to configure µManager so that an OpenSPIM can be operated using µOpenSPIM.
-Here one can learn how a working .cfg file is created, how multiple cameras are added and how an ArduinoUNO board has to be configured.
-Because every OpenSPIM system might be different, it should be kept in mind that all step by step guides are written with respect to the <a href=\Table_of_parts_X-OpenSPIM>X-OpenSPIM</a> currently operating in the Tomancak lab.
+Here one can learn how a working .cfg file is created, how multiple cameras are added to µManager and how an ArduinoUNO board has to be configured.
+Because every OpenSPIM system is typically equipped with different devices, it should be kept in mind that all step by step guides are written with respect to the <a href=\Table_of_parts_X-OpenSPIM>X-OpenSPIM</a> currently operating in the Tomancak lab.

 ##	**Creating a working .cfg file using µManager's Hardware Configuration Wizard**